05 - 2D Heat Diffusion (transient, sill)

 The main objectives are:

-1. Formulating and discretizing the transient 2D heat diffusion equation with internal heating,
+1. Formulating and discretizing the transient 2D heat diffusion equation,

-3. Applying Dirichlet/Neumann boundary conditions via ghost nodes,
+4. Applying Dirichlet and Neumann boundary conditions with ghost nodes,

 The evolution of the temperature field is illustrated in Figure 1.
 The vertical profiles and the maximum temperature over time are illustrated in Figure 2.